 Completely invisible from below and often shrouded in a thick mist concealing it from sight, there’s a tangible air of mystery to Machu Picchu, one of South America’s most important archaeological sites.
 Tucked high in the Peruvian Andes, it’s one of the best-preserved Incan cities on the continent, and while almost all others were destroyed during the Spanish conquest, Machu Picchu remained undiscovered.
 It’s a must-visit for anyone travelling to Peru, and despite the remote location, there’s no need to spend several nights roughing it in a tent to get there.
-Read on for the best ways to reach Machu Picchu in style…
+Read on for the best ways to embark on a luxury tour of Machu Picchu…

 By far the easiest – and the most luxurious – way to arrive at Machu Picchu is by train.
-The Belmond Hiram Bingham runs between Cusco and Aguas Callientes; sip pisco sours at the bar as you whizz through the region’s spectacular landscapes, enjoying brunch accompanied by a live performance from Peruvian musicians.
+The Belmond Hiram Bingham runs between Cusco and Aguas Calientes, the town at the base of Machu Picchu; sip pisco sours at the bar as you whizz through the region’s spectacular landscapes, enjoying brunch accompanied by a live performance from Peruvian musicians.
 After a guided tour of Machu Picchu, afternoon tea is served in the gardens at Belmond Sanctuary Lodge.
-Later, board the train back to Cusco, arriving back at your hotel in time for dinner.
-There are a handful of alternatives too; 270o panoramic windows on board the Vistadome train provide a unique view of the Sacred Valley en route to Aguas Callientes, while the Inca Rail First Class Train has its own outdoor balcony and lounge bar with live music and cocktail tastings.
+Spend the night here at the superb Inkaterra Machu Picchu Pueblo, before returning to the site the following day to see Machu Picchu in the morning light, and perhaps hike to one of the many viewpoints.

 To really get off the beaten track, Red Savannah’s Riding to Machu Picchu itinerary is the ultimate way to avoid the crowds – and a brilliant alternative to arriving on foot.
 Riding along the Salkantay route, you’ll dip in and out of vast mountain passes, enjoy picnic lunches along the banks of the Santa Teresa River and stop to engage with locals in traditional villages.
 Each night, you’ll stay in a luxury trekking lodge with hot showers, and excellent food, setting you up for another day on horseback.